 Eqyptian Chamomile is best known as a nighttime tea (or a sleepy time tea) because of its ability to promote calmness and relieve stress and anxiety.
 Very popular at bedtime, this is a loose leaf tea that may help you sleep.

 What are Chamomile tea benefits?

 Besides the calming effects, loose chamomile tea leaves contain natural chemical compounds that may reduce inflammation, which is your immune system's reaction to fight infection.
 If you're looking for a tea that is good for easing cramps, the muscle-relaxing properties of chamomile tea have also been used to ease indigestion and period cramps.

 What is Egyptian Chamomile tea good for?

 Since early Eqyptian times, chamomile tea leaves have been used for their healing properties and skincare.
 Today Chamomile continues to be studied to help ease eczema and other mild skin conditions in an ointment form.

 Drinking the tea also has antibacterial properties that may help treat respiratory infections related to the common cold.
 Loose chamomile tea is loaded with antioxidants that may help lower your risk of diseases, such as heart disease, and cancer.
 However, it is considered an herbal medicine and is not to be considered a medication.

 Does Chamomile tea have caffeine?

-Chamomile herbal tea has zero caffeine, making it the perfect caffeine-free option for afternoon or night time tea.
-Delicious served with honey.
+Egyptian Chamomile herbal tea has zero caffeine, making it the perfect caffeine-free option for afternoon or night time tea.
+A delicious sleep tea also served with honey.